26zl/About-me/README.md

 3. More to come! 🧠

-Follow my journey towards becoming a cybersecurity analyst! 😎
+Follow my journey towards becoming a Cybersecurity analyst! 😎

 I'm always open to meeting new people and collaborating on exciting projects, so feel free to reach out to me!